 A few years ago Breyer successfully took the EU Commission to court over its refusal to hand over documents concerning the indiscriminate retention of the entire population’s communications data (case C-213/15 P).

-- Breyer’s application (in German)
+- Breyer’s application to the court (in German)

 - Initiative iBorderCtrl.no